The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Best Place to Stay in Pisa, Italy

-Travelers who opt to stay in Pisa for longer than one day are tasked with finding a place to stay.
-We think the best place to stay in Pisa, Italy is near the heart of the city – where attractions are just steps away.
+We believe the ideal place to stay is near the heart of the city – where attractions are just steps away.

 One of the best hotels in Pisa based on guest reviews is the Hotel Bologna.
-Located south of the river near Palazzo Blu, Hotel Bologna gets rave reviews for the ideal location, the clean rooms and excellent breakfast.
+Located south of the river near Palazzo Blu, Hotel Bologna gets rave reviews for the clean rooms and excellent breakfast.
 Check rates and availability for your stay!

 What To Pack for a Trip to Pisa, Italy